Gerson Baldé

-Gerson Baldé (born 28 January 2000) is a Portuguese long jumper and high jumper.
-He is a multiple-time national champion in both disciplines.
-He competed in the long jump at the 2025 World Athletics Indoor Championships.
+Gerson Varela Baldé (born 28 January 2000) is a Portuguese long jumper and high jumper and is a multiple-time national champion in both disciplines.
+He is the reigning World Indoor Champion in the long jump, having won the title with a personal best 8.46 metres at the 2026 World Athletics Indoor Championships.

-Career
+Biography

-From Albufeira, Algarve, he is a member of S.L.
-Benfica athletics club, in Lisbon.

-He finished 19th in the high jump at the 2022 European Athletics Championships in Munich.
-He jumped 8.14 metres to narrowly miss the high jump final at the 2023 European Athletics Indoor Championships in Istanbul.
+From Albufeira, Algarve, he is a member of Sporting CP athletics club, in Lisbon.
+Baldé finished 19th competing in the high jump at the 2022 European Athletics Championships in Munich.
+He jumped 8.14 metres to narrowly miss the long jump final at the 2023 European Athletics Indoor Championships in Istanbul.